 The change is being led by the tsunami-like wave of Baby Boomers like us.
 We like to have fun, but we don’t define fun as Bingo, birthdays, and Bible studies.
 Fortunately, many retirement communities are stepping up to the challenge and redefining what fun looks like.
 Which is why entertaining at a Senior Living community is easier than ever.

 The Tides They Are a-Changin’

 It’s an unfortunate misconception that once you make a move into a senior community you no longer have as much freedom to entertain.
-“If you were used to hosting get-togethers with friends and family, there’s no reason for that to change after moving to a Senior Living community,” says Clayton Lyndsey, vice president of entertainment and programming at Spectrum Retirement.
+“If you were used to hosting get-togethers with friends and family, there’s no reason for that to change after moving to a Senior Living community,” says Brad Kraus, president and chief executive officer at Spectrum Retirement.
 “Those of us in charge of planning entertainment need to focus on designing activities that are elevated, purposeful and the entire family can experience.”

-The main consideration when planning activities is to offer a wide variety of choices, says Lyndsey.
+The main consideration when planning activities is to offer a wide variety of choices, says Kraus.
 Something to fit every interest and ability.
-“We want to create experiences that will be enjoyable for everyone — not only our residents but their children and grandchildren,” says Lindsay.
+“We want to create experiences that will be enjoyable for everyone — not only our residents but their children and grandchildren,” says Kraus.
 “The goal being to offer an atmosphere that inspires an active and purposeful lifestyle.”

-According to Lyndsey, Spectrum Retirement is embracing a new philosophy: Age Fearlessly.
+According to Kraus, Spectrum Retirement is embracing a new philosophy: Age Fearlessly.
 Live Colorfully.®

 Here are some of the activities happening (or in the works) in and around Spectrum Retirement Communities.
 Directors of entertainment and programming from other senior communities should take note.